1979 Born in Tokyo

 2001 Graduating from the department of Sculpture of Tokyo Zokei University

-2018 Graduated from Tokyo University of the Arts’ Graduate School of Fine Arts, majoring in sculpture
+2018 Graduated from Tokyo University of the Arts’ Graduate School of Fine Arts

 The National Museum of Art, Osaka

 Olbricht Collection Rubell Family Collection